Sunday, August 27, 2017

 0 mg Caffeine

-Before opening the bottle, I noted this the first brew I have ever seen that uses three different sweeteners (Cane Sugar, Honey and Maltodextrin) and list “Salt” as an ingredient.
-Upon opening the bottle, I was fully aware it was root beer and it was dominated by vanilla.
-This was also noted in the first sip.
-Now I love vanilla, so I should love this brew.
+Before opening the bottle, I noted that this was the first brew I had ever seen that used three different sweeteners (Cane Sugar, Honey, and Maltodextrin) and listed "Salt" as an ingredient.
+Upon opening the bottle, I knew it was root beer dominated by vanilla, which was also noted in the first sip.
+Now, I love vanilla, so I should love this brew.
 Yet the sweetness factor was very high.
 This score is high due to the vanilla flavor, which I love.

 Head – 2.5 out of 3 mugs

 The head is very tall with very fine bubbles.
-It dissipates slowly yet full dissipation in about 90 seconds.
-A very solid head.
+It dissipates slowly yet completely dissipates in about 90 seconds.
+An excellent head.

 Zip – 2.25 out of 3 mugs

-You can taste the honey and vanilla yet they are balanced and do not detract from the brew.
-However, there is a sticky sensation that I did not mind, but may detract the favor mix for some.
-There was medium carbonation and scores a little lower as the flavor are very fine, just overpowering sweetness.
+You can taste the honey and vanilla, yet they are balanced and do not detract from the brew.
+However, there is a sticky sensation that I was okay with, but it may detract from the favorite mix for some.
+There was medium carbonation, and the scores were slightly lower as the flavor was very fine, just overpowering the sweetness.

 Post Consumption Impression – 2.5 out of 3 mugs

-The brew was a lot like Henry Weinhardts without the excessive foam.
-I really loved the flavor (strong vanilla) yet the salt and the sugar were also highly noticeable.
+The brew was a lot like Henry Weinhardt's without the excessive foam.
+I really loved the flavor (strong vanilla), yet the salt and sugar were also highly noticeable.

-Yes, I think it is a highly-rated brew, although it scored slightly lower for me due to the sweetness.
+Yes, it is a highly-rated brew, although it scored slightly lower for me due to the sweetness.
 Then again, it scored high for the vanilla.
-In the full range, I would take two points off if I disliked vanilla.
+I would take two points off in the full range if I disliked vanilla.
 I also found it much more enjoyable when it was on cold ice and slightly watered down from the ice.

 OTHER REVIEWS